 - Designation of an Investigator.
 As a first step, the Title IX Coordinator will designate an internal or external investigator ("Investigator") to conduct a prompt, thorough, and impartial investigation of the reported Sexual Misconduct.
-The Title IX Coordinator may consult with SAE Institute's senior administrators regarding the designation of the Investigator.12 - Initial Notice of Investigation.
+The Title IX Coordinator may consult with SAE Institute's senior administrators regarding the designation of the Investigator.11 - Initial Notice of Investigation.
 SAE Institute will provide an initial, written notice to the parties who are known that includes at least the following: (1) a discussion of the applicable process, including any option for Informal Resolution; (2) a sufficiently detailed statement of allegations, which includes the identities of the parties, if known, the conduct allegedly constituting Title IX Sexual Harassment, and the date and location of the alleged incident, if known; (3) a statement that the Respondent is presumed innocent and that a determination of responsibility is made at the conclusion of the process; (4) a statement regarding each party's right to an advisor and to review and inspect evidence; and (5) a statement regarding any provision in SAE Institute's Code of Conduct that prohibits the parties from knowingly making false statements or knowingly submitting false information during the Formal Complaint Process. - Ongoing Notice.
 As the investigation progresses, SAE Institute will provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all interviews or other meetings, with sufficient time for the party to prepare to participate.
 Such notice also will include any applicable rules of order and decorum.
-If, in the course of an investigation, SAE Institute decides to investigate allegations about the Complainant or Respondent that were not included in the original notice provided to the parties, SAE Institute must provide notice of the additional allegations to the parties whose identities are known.
+If, in the course of an investigation, SAE Institute decides to investigate allegations about the Complainant or Respondent that were not included in the original notice provided to the parties, SAE Institute must provide notice of the additional allegations to the parties whose identities are known. - Burden of Proof and Burden of Gathering Evidence.
+The burden of proof and burden of gathering evidence sufficient to reach a determination is the responsibility of SAE Institute, provided that SAE Institute cannot and will not access, consider, disclose, or otherwise use a party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the party, unless SAE Institute obtains that party's voluntary, written consent to do so for a grievance process.